raspberrypilearning/webcomic/en/step_3.md

 --- /collapse ---

 **If you are working in an offline editor:** Inside the folder containing the starter project, you should see a list of image files.
-As long as your images are stored in this folder, you can simply just reference them in your code using their filenames in the next step.
+As long as your images are stored in this folder, you can reference them in your code using their filenames in the next step.
 Easy!

 --- /task ---